• Skip to main content

 Dry and wet ingredients in separate bowls before mixing.

-1. Sift together dry ingredients.
+STEP 1.
+Sift together dry ingredients.
 Line a baking tray with parchment paper.
-Into a large mixing bowl, sift in your dry ingredients; flour, baking powder and salt.
-Add in the sugar and stir together.
-(Image 1)
+Into a large mixing bowl, sift in your dry ingredients; flour, baking powder, and salt.
+Add in the sugar and stir together (Image 1).

-2. Whisk wet ingredients together.
-In a bowl, whisk together the cream, egg, vanilla and almond extract.
-Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later on.
-(Image 2)
+STEP 2.
+Whisk wet ingredients together.
+Whisk together the cream, egg, vanilla, and almond extract.
+Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later on (Image 2).

-If your kitchen is warm then measure out your ingredients and refrigerate them all for half an hour (mixing bowl included) before you crack on with the method.
+If your kitchen is warm then measure out the ingredients and refrigerate all of them for half an hour (mixing bowl included) before you crack on with the method.
 If you have warm hands, run them under cold water to reduce their temperature, then pat dry before handling the butter.

 Rubbing butter into flour - the start of making scone mixture

-3. Add butter to flour.
+STEP 3.
+Add butter to flour.
 Add the chopped butter and using your fingertips, toss the pieces until they are separated and coated with flour.
-In the bowl, set roughly ¼ of the butter cubes to the side of the bowl (Image 3).
 Using your fingertips, rub the flour and bulk of the butter together until it looks like breadcrumbs.
 (Alternatively, use a pastry cutter)

 Process of incorporating fresh scones into scone dough

-4. Combine wet into the dry ingredients.
+STEP 4.
+Combine wet with the dry ingredients.
 Make a well in the dry mix and pour in the whisked egg and cream mixture into the centre.
 Use a fork to stir until the mixture just starts to come together to form a dough.
-It will still be very shaggy at this point and feel quite sticky.
-(Image 5) If necessary, use your floured hands to lightly bring it all together incorporating the dry flour left at the bottom of the bowl.
+It will still be very shaggy at this point and feel quite sticky (Image 5).
+If necessary, use your floured hands to lightly bring it all together incorporating the dry flour left at the bottom of the bowl.

 TIP: If there are dry crumbs at the bottom of the bowl or it looks too dry, then add more milk, 1 teaspoon at a time, and mix in with the fork or hands.

-5. Coat the cherries in flour.
-Into the bowl your chopped cherries are in, add the remaining 1 tablespoon of flour and toss to coast the cherries.
+STEP 5.
+Coat the cherries in 1 tablespoon flour.
+(Image 6).
 If your cherries are ripe, they are going to be juicy!
 And with that juiciness comes moisture that will seep into the dough staining it.
-I mean, the cherries will still colour the dough a bit because they have to mixed in together, but this minimises you having a totally pink scone!!!
+I mean, the cherries will still colour the dough a bit because they have to mix in together, but this minimizes your scones turning totally pink!!!

-6. Add the cherries to the dough.
-Tip the floured cherries into the dough and very gently mix them in with your finger tips.
-(Image 8) Then start to bring the dough together into a lump and tip out onto a floured surface (Image 9 below).
+STEP 6.
+Add the cherries to the dough.
+Tip the floured cherries into the dough and very gently mix them in with your fingertips (Images 7 & 8).

 Shape your scone dough